The following are the spouse visa UK requirements in 2022:

 S-EC.2.1 of Appendix FM of the Immigration Rules states that your application may be refused if any of the following apply:

-#1 False documentation, representation or information have been submitted as part of your spouse visa application (whether you knew that this was the case or not);
+#1 False documentation, representation or information has been submitted as part of your spouse visa application (whether you knew that this was the case or not);

 #2 You have failed to provide important information during the spouse visa UK process;

-#3 You were asked or were required to provide a maintenance and accommodation undertaken but failed to do so;
+#3 You were asked or were required to provide a maintenance and accommodation undertaking but failed to do so;

-#4 You were convicted of an offence in the 12-month period prior to the date of decision due to a non-custodial sentence or other out-of-court disposal that has been recorded on your criminal record, resulting in a grant of the spouse visa being conducive to the public good;
+#4 You were convicted of an offence in the 12 months before the date of decision due to a non-custodial sentence or another out-of-court disposal that has been recorded on your criminal record, resulting in a grant of the spouse visa being conducive to the public good;

 #5 Your past actions have caused serious harm or have shown you to be a ‘persistent offender who shows a particular disregard of the law’;